 - In a large saucepan, heat the oil over medium heat then add the onions.
 Cook the onions about 6 minutes or until they are soft.
 Add the garlic and cook for 1 to 2 more minutes.
 Add the ground turkey and cook for 5 to 6 minutes (stirring to break up the lumps) until the turkey is no longer pink.

 - Transfer the turkey mixture to a slow cooker.
 Remove the cover from the Anaheim peppers.
 By now they will have had time to sweat and loosen their skin.
 Pull off the stems then peal the skin off the peppers and remove the seeds.
 Chop the peppers coarsely and add them to the slow cooker.
-Add the chili powder, tomato paste, cumin, oregano, and cayenne to the mixture and stir well.
+Add the chili powder, cumin, oregano, and cayenne to the mixture and stir well.

 - Remove bay leaves, stir in the salt, and serve with condiments on the side.